sakaal/service_infra_ansible/README.md

       keep the existing host variables files.
-    * To reset to a blank configuration, remove the old host variables files manually from the target repository before transfer.
+    * To reset to a blank configuration, remove the old host variables files manually from the main configuration repository before transfer.

 1. Perform the transfer:

-        ansible-playbook handovers.yml -i bootstrap
+        ansible-playbook service_infra_ansible/handovers.yml -i com.example.main_ansible/bootstrap
     * Ensure that the bootstrap inventory is again empty.
       You may have to do this manually, if you are redeploying previously existed hosts and retaining the same configuration.
       This allows redeploying several times, if necessary, while manually adjusting the configuration.

-1. Review the changes to the target inventory and to the host variables.
+1. Review the changes to the target inventories and to the host variables.

-1. Manually push the target inventory changes to the main repository.
+1. Manually push the changes to the main repository.

 The managed nodes are now ready for service operation.